namelivia/movie-quote-twitter-bot/README.md

   <img src="https://user-images.githubusercontent.com/1571416/52222505-f2374700-28a3-11e9-9cd7-7f03e9ca66ff.gif" alt="Example GIF" />
 </p>

-This is a Python script I made one day after work, it will pick random quotes from a provided movie and post them to Twitter as animated GIFs.
+This is a Python script I made one day after work, it will pick random quotes from a provided movie and post them to Twitter and Mastodon as animated GIFs.

 ## Requeriments